Tiyenti/unobtainibot/README.md

 `[reply-in-pm]`: An integer that specifies whether or not this command should reply to the user in a PM rather than in the channel it was sent from. `0` for false, `1` for true.
 `[content ... ]`: The content the command will print when used.

+`addcom quotesys [name] [addquotecom] [delquotecom]`: Adds a custom quote system to the server.
+The addquote and delquote commands are automatically created. (userlevel: 2)
+`[name]`: The name of the quote system.
+`[addquotecom]`: The name of the command that will be used to add to this quote system.
+`[delquotecom]`: The name of the command that will be used to remove from this quote system.

+`addcom addquote [name] [quotesys]`: Adds an addquote command for a custom quote system.
+While the addquote and delquote commands are automatically created when adding a custom quote system, they can be removed with `delcom` independently, so this command allows them to be added back. (userlevel: 2)
+`[name]`: The name of the command, without prefix.
+`[quotesys]`: The name of the custom quote system this command will edit.

+`addcom delquote [name] [quotesys]`: Adds an delquote command for a custom quote system.
+While the addquote and delquote commands are automatically created when adding a custom quote system, they can be removed with `delcom` independently, so this command allows them to be added back. (userlevel: 2)
+`[name]`: The name of the command, without prefix.
+`[quotesys]`: The name of the custom quote system this command will edit.

 `delcom [name]`: Removes a custom command from the server. (userlevel: 2)
 `[name]`: The name of the command to remove.